3.8.2. Parking. Rules for drawing and adding attributes.

-Underground parking Put the placemark at the entrances/exits to the underground parking lot.
-If the entrance is a separate structure, then draw it as a building and assign it to the appropriate type (see section 3.4.
+Underground and roof parking.
+Put the placemark at the entrances/exits to the parking lot.
+If the entrance is a separate structure, it is drawn as a building of the appropriate type (see Section 3.4.
 Buildings).

-Don't draw the territories of underground parking and roads on their territory.
+Don't draw the territories of underground parking and roads on them.

 Territories that are specially designated for parking and are not roadways are designated with placemarks.
 Usually these are designated lots on the territories of organizations, malls, office centers, residential courtyards or between residential buildings and have entrances/exits.

 Put the placemark at the approximate center of the parking lot if there are several entrances.

 Put it at the entrance to the parking lot if there is only one entrance.

 Draw a Territory polygon of the “Parking” type around the parking area and indicate the parking placemark as the main organization for this territory.

 (see Section 3.7.2.
 Rules for adding attributes to territories:, paragraphs 220.127.116.11, 18.104.22.168):The following items are drawn as polygons: